rzubek/CSLisp/README.md

 - Fix bugs, add documentation (hah!)
 - Build out the standard library
-- Flesh out .NET interop - either via an easy FFI or via reflection (but with an eye on security)
+- Start on .NET interop
+  - either via an easy FFI or via reflection (but with an eye on security)
+  - reflection would benefit from type hints to avoid runtime inspection
+  - lots of interop work needed for things like collections etc
 - Peephole optimizer; also optimize execution of built-in primitives.
 - Add better debugging: trace function calls, their args and return values, etc

 ##### KNOWN BUGS